Written by Stephen Gill

 ❄️ Cool Intelligence

 Not artificial.
 Applied.
 Responsible.
-Essential.
+Essential

-Cooling Intelligence: Intelligence one can feel
+Intelligence you can feel

 Translate »